c7/c7.se/content/about.md

 ## Me

-I have used many different languages and technologies over the years as a web developer, but lately the [Go](https://golang.org/) programming language has been my tool of choice.
+I have used many different languages and technologies over the years, but lately the [Go](https://golang.org/) programming language has been my tool of choice.

 I live in Stockholm, Sweden.